ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 If set to `false`, the userscript is only guaranteed to run after the \<head> element of the document has loaded.

 ## `settings` (object)
 Settings allow the addon's users to specify settings in Scratch Addons' settings panel.
-Inside your persistent scripts and userscripts, you can then access those settings with the `addon.settings` API.
+Inside your userscripts, you can then access those settings with the `addon.settings` API.
 Specify a `settings` property and provide an array of option objects.

 The properties of the object are as follows.
 All properties are required.